 It is almost impossible to identify victims of domestic slavery as the abuse happens completely behind closed doors and the regular laws that are in place to protect workers do not apply to them (for example, in the UK, domestic workers are not covered by Health and Safety laws or the Working Time Regulations 1998).
 In fact, Voice of Domestic Workers found that of the 500 domestic workers in the UK who they polled, 76% had experienced verbal or physical abuse, and they worked an average of 91 hours a week.

 Due to the nature of this form of human trafficking, victims are often not identified as victims by the police, but as criminals.
-Fortunately however, as the police develop a better understanding of modern day slavery, these people are no longer being treated as criminals.
+Fortunately however, as the police learn more facts about human trafficking, these people are no longer being treated as criminals.
 This could partly account for the fact that the number of British modern slavery victims increased by 72% in one year, going from 1246 to 2143 – at first these numbers seem alarming, but it is possible that the police are simply recognising victims of forced crime as victims rather than criminals and getting better at identifying victims of modern day slavery generally.

 More than a quarter of slaves today are children (10 million), and this is due to the fact that children are easier to control and do not demand better conditions or wages.
 In fact, in communities where there is extreme poverty, parents often sell their own children into slavery.

 Modern day slavery is a horrendous crime but fortunately, we are the ones who can stop it.
-Just knowing how to spot the signs of human trafficking could really help to save a life, and there have been so many examples of members of the public recognising a victim of modern slavery and doing something about it.
+Just knowing some basic human trafficking facts about how to recognise this crime could save a life, and there have been so many examples of members of the public recognising a victim of modern slavery and doing something about it.

 I actually got a message recently from a girl that had read my article about human trafficking in nail salons, and she told me that she recognised every single red flag in the salon that she frequented.
 Because of my article, she made a call to the helpline provided and now the salon is being looked into – this girl could have just saved the lives of 5+ modern slavery victims!